cs4alhaider/CountryKit/README.md

 # CountryKit

-A description of this package.
+A way to build country selection like [here](https://github.com/cs4alhaider/SearchView)